 Depression is a serious health problem that is often overlooked.
 About one in five people living in the United States will experience clinical depression at some point in their lives and depression is the leading cause of missed school or work in people between ages 15 and 44.
 Although both men and women can become depressed, women are more likely than men to experience depression.

 It’s true that we all feel sad once in awhile, but for most people, these feelings pass in a few days.
 If you have a depressive disorder, you might not want or be able to do your regular activities like hanging out with friends, going to work, or going to school.
 For women who started using hormonal birth control around the same time they started feeling low, it can be tempting to blame the birth control for their depression.

-There have also been studies of progestin-only birth control, such as the shot, implant and Mirena IUD.
-There was no difference in likelihood of depression between women using the shot compared to non-hormonal birth control.
+There have also been studies of progestin-only birth control, such as the shot (Depo), the implant, and hormonal IUDs.
+There was no difference in likelihood of depression between women using the shot and women using non-hormonal birth control.
 Even after a year of Depo use, the studies found no change in depression.

-The bottom line is that there has been no consistent evidence that the birth control causes depression.
-Looking at a woman’s mental health when she starts using birth control is probably the best way to predict how she’ll feel with or without birth control.
+The bottom line is that there has been no consistent evidence that the birth control causes depression in most women, but there may still be some unanswered questions.
+Looking at a woman’s mental health when she starts using birth control is probably the best way to predict how she’ll feel, with or without birth control.

 FACT: You know your body (and mood) the best.

-You’re the only one who truly knows how you feel.
-Everyone reacts to birth control differently, so remember that while birth does not, in general, cause or worsen depression, some individuals may have mood changes on birth control.
-If you feel your birth control might be contributing to depression, talk with your doctor.
-Remember, there are a lot of birth control methods out there—you can find the right one for your life!
+Whatever the research says, at the end of the day, you’re the only one who truly knows how you feel.
+Everyone reacts to birth control differently, so remember that while birth control does not, for most women, cause or worsen depression, some people may have mood changes on birth control.
+If you’re worried your birth control is making you feel bad, talk with your health care provider about other options.
+Remember, there are a lot of birth control methods out there—you can find the right one for you!